Lakeland97/gnome-shell-battery-clock/README.md

 # GNOME Battery Clock

-A GNOME shell extension modified for my own needs, to show the time your battery will be flat/charged rather than displaying the amount of time remaining.
-Inspired by Pixel Launcher
+A GNOME shell extension modified to show the time your battery will be flat/charged rather than displaying the amount of time remaining.
+Inspired by Pixel Launcher.

+WIP Features:
+Charge threshold
+Battery icon autohide based on threshold

 Charge/discharge completion time: